 Kylie Fudge Jensen Originally from Victoria, B.C., Kylie Fudge Jensen is a dancer, choreographer, and teacher in Charlottetown, PEI.
-She received her early training in ballet, contemporary and modern at Victoria School of Contemporary Dance and Victoria Academy of Ballet.
+She received her early training in Ballet, Contemporary, and Jazz at the Victoria School of Contemporary Dance and the Victoria Academy of Ballet.
 She moved to Toronto for post-secondary studies in dance at York University and is a graduate of the Performance Studies program at George Brown College.
-Kylie holds a Certificate of Professionalism from Canada’s Ballet Jörgen, along with voice and acting training.
-She has a strong base in movement improvisation and Dance for Camera work, and has been teaching and dancing professionally in Toronto.
-In addition to creating her own collection of works on her company Influuent Momentum, Kylie has performed in solo pieces, duets, and group work in a variety of settings, including backup dancer for international artists.
-The opportunity to work with and train under some of the industry’s most exciting professionals has instilled a passion for creating and a love of teaching to one’s highest potential.
+Kylie holds a Certificate of Professionalism from Canada’s Ballet Jörgen and has experience in voice, acting, and music (RCM).
+She has a strong base in movement improvisation and Dance for Camera work, and has taught and danced professionally across Canada.
+In addition to teaching for Dance Umbrella at The Confederation Centre of the Arts, Kylie has also Co-Founded Charlottetown Contemporary Dancers; Charlottetown’s Premier contemporary company.
+The opportunity to work with and train under some of the industry’s most exciting professionals has instilled within her a passion for creating and a love of teaching to one’s highest potential.

 Taryn Kristalovich holds her BFA in Theatre Performance-Dance from Ryerson University.
 She has trained and performed around the world in various styles such as contemporary, jazz, ballet, and tap.
 Prior to moving to the Island to teach with dance umbrella and the Holland College/Confederation Centre partnership School of Performing Arts, Taryn spent several years teaching and choreographing in BC.
 Taryn is returning to teach ballet, contemporary, and jazz styles this year.